radugrecu97/steamdeck-moonlight-shortcut/README.md

     `git clone https://github.com/radugrecu97/steamdeck-moonlight-shortcut.git
     cd steamdeck-moonlight-shortcut`

+5. Open `create-shortcuts.sh` using nano or regular file editor through Dolphin(the file manager) and set your PC name as it appears in Moonlight client:

+    `HOST_NAME="<REPLACE_ME>"`

+7. By default, the script will use FlatPak Moonlight.
+If you're using the AppImage set

+    `USING_FLATPAK=0`

+   and set paths for:

+   `MOONLIGHT_EXE="<REPLACE_ME>"
+    MOONLIGHT_PATH="<REPLACE_ME>"`

-5. Pull steamtinkerlaunch submodule:
+8. Pull steamtinkerlaunch submodule:

     `git submodule update --init --recursive`

-6. Add SteamGridDB key to steamtinkerlaunch
+9. Add SteamGridDB key to steamtinkerlaunch

     `./steamtinkerlaunch/steamtinkerlaunch set SGDBAPIKEY global <replace_me_with_key>`

-7. Make script executable:
+10. Make script executable:

     `chmod +x create-shortcuts.sh`

-8. **!!!
+11. **!!!
 IMPORTANT !!!** Quit steam application, or the shortcuts won't be created

-9. Run script:
+12. Run script:

    `./chmod create-shortcuts.sh`

-10. Start steam to confirm that shortcuts are there.
+11. Start steam to confirm that shortcuts are there.
 Then proceed playing, it will work in Gaming Mode of course

 # Other info